- Our Services

 While the teeth are still growing, their ‘roots’ may be shorter, and further away from nerves and blood vessels we wish to avoid during surgery.

-Also, before about age 25 the facial bones are ‘spongey’, and less rigid, so in many cases extractions can be completed with less trauma to surrounding tissues, allowing faster healing with less swelling and pain.
+Also, before about age 25 the facial bones are ‘spongey’, and less rigid, so in many cases extractions can be completed with less trauma to surrounding tissues, allowing faster healing with less wisdom teeth removal pain and swelling.

 Finally, if we can complete extractions when there is no or low infection or pain present, patients can experience less pain and swelling during recovery.
 If we wait for a roaring tooth ache to be present before we attempt surgery, you may have to visit us at an inconvenient time for your recovery and the expense of a surgery.
-Better to plan ahead and be in control of the timing of your recovery and costs.
+You better to have a wisdom teeth remval recovery and be in control of the timing of your recovery and costs.

 Do all Wisdom Teeth need removing?